Muhammedshamilpk/ASKIfy/README.md

-# 🧠 ASKfy -Turn your file into friendly chat ! 🧑‍💻
+# 🧠 ASKfy.ai -Turn your file into friendly chat ! 🧑‍💻
 Using Gemini, Hugging Face, FAISS, and LangChain
 ----------------------------------------------------------------------------------------------------------------------------------------------------------------------------